xluciadh/bio-volumentations/README.md

 in **a wide range of applications** including classification, object detection, semantic & instance segmentation, and object tracking.

-`Bio-Volumentations` build upon wide-spread libraries such as Albumentations and TorchIO (see the Contributions section below) and are accompanied by [detailed documentation and a user guide](https://biovolumentations.readthedocs.io/1.3.0/).
+`Bio-Volumentations` build upon widely used libraries such as Albumentations and TorchIO (see the _Contributions and Acknowledgements_ section below) and are accompanied by [detailed documentation and a user guide](https://biovolumentations.readthedocs.io/1.3.0/).
 Therefore, they can easily be adopted by developers.